Join the Celebration

 2. Curricular and/or extracurricular peace education initiatives

 The responsibility for creating a global culture of peace is far too lofty a goal for educators alone.
 We can, however, strive to create and sustain a culture of peace within our schools.
-To do so, we must teach peace.
-It cannot be achieved by means of a simple recipe or by wishing for it anymore than we can achieve it by writing tough policies or merely mandating it.
+To do so, staff members must teach peace.
+It cannot be achieved by means of a simple recipe or by wishing for it any more than we can achieve it by writing tough policies or merely mandating it.

 There are basic principles inherent in the belief that it is necessary to equip children and youth with the attitudes, knowledge and skills essential to the prevention and resolution of conflict.
 Every student has the right to feel safe in school.
 The prevention of conflict and the peaceful resolution of conflict can be taught and should be taught.

 There are currently many books and other resource materials available that contain innovative, practical lessons in cooperation, respecting differences, communicating effectively, expressing emotions in a positive manner and resolving conflict creatively and non-violently.
 No single book or program will meet everyone’s needs.
-When there is a variety of resources made available in the school, teachers will be free to use those that are relevant to the needs of their students, being aware that their needs will vary from year to year.
+When there is a variety of resources made available in the school, teachers will be free to use those that are relevant to the needs of their students, at the same time being conscious that the needs of their students will vary from year to year.

 In some schools and school districts, peace education has been incorporated into curricular activities.
 Social studies, health and language arts are some of the subject areas that are conducive to such integration.
+Within these subjects, the curriculum should place focus on maintaining positive and healthy relationships as an integral part of building a culture of acceptance, unity and understanding.
 In other schools and school districts, peace education activities are introduced in an extracurricular manner.
 For example, many schools host Peace Festivals, invite guest speakers and hold assemblies with a focus on peace.
 How peace education occurs is not as important as that it occurs.

 3. Teaching methods that stress participation, cooperation, problem solving and respect for differences